 Financial Realities of an Infant Funeral

-As a financial planner, I often have to discuss the "unspoken" side of loss: the cost.
-While the median cost of an adult funeral is projected to exceed $8,300 in 2025, infant funerals typically cost less, though they are rarely "free."
+It is worth discussing the often unspoken side of loss: the cost.
+While the median cost of an adult funeral runs well over $8,000, infant funerals typically cost less, though they are rarely entirely without cost.

 What to Expect to Pay